react-native-camera/react-native-camera/README.md

 Ends the current capture session for video captures.
 Only applies when the current `captureMode` is `video`.

-#### `checkDeviceAuthorizationStatus(callback(err, isAuthorized))`
+#### `checkDeviceAuthorizationStatus(): Promise`

 Exposes the native API for checking if the device has authorized access to the camera.
 Can be used to call before loading the Camera component to ensure proper UX.
+The promise will be fulfilled with `true` or `false` depending on whether the device is authorized.

 ## Subviews
 This component supports subviews, so if you wish to use the camera view as a background or if you want to layout buttons/images/etc. inside the camera then you can do that.